-1. INTRODUCTION 3

-2. METHODS AND MATERIALS 3

-3. RESULTS 4
+1.0 Introduction 02

+2.0 Methods and Materials 02

+3.0 Results 03

-3.1 Particle emissions 4
+3.1 Particle Emissions 03

-3.2 VOC emissions 4
+3.2 VOC Emissions 04

-4. FUTURE RESEARCH 5

-5. REFERENCES 5

-TABLE OF FIGURES
+4.0 Future Work 05

+5.0 References 05

+List of Figures

+Figure 1 03

-Figure 1 : Maximum (Max) and average (Avg) total particle number concentrations for print, wash and cure processes.
-4
+Maximum (Max) and average (Avg) total particle number concentrations for print, wash and cure processes.

+Figure 2

-Figure 2 2: TVOC emission rates from this study (markers), compared to existing database (boxplot) and the maximum allowable level in ANSI/CAN/UL 2904 (red line).
+TVOC emission rates from this study (markers), compared to existing database (boxplot) and the maximum allowable level in ANSI/CAN/UL 2904 (red line).
 The box indicates 25% quartile, median and 75% quartile; the whiskers indicate the minimum and maximum values.

-4
+Figure 3

-Figure 3 : Top five of the most emitted chemicals from each process (Print, Wash, Cure) with their emission rates.
-5
+Top five of the most emitted chemicals from each process (Print, Wash, Cure) with their emission rates.

-1. INTRODUCTION
+1.0 Introduction

 Chemical Insights, with our research partner Georgia Institute of Technology, School of Civil and Environmental Engineering and School of Earth and Atmospheric Sciences, has been conducting leading research on the characterization and potential health impacts of chemical and particle emissions from 3D printers.
-These efforts have been presented in various publications and reports (more resources on website).
-In addition, a consensus standard, "Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers", has been developed from the research, establishing test protocols and acceptable emissions criteria for 3D printers.
-Primary research findings show that emissions released during fused filament fabrication (FFF) 3D printing process include large numbers of volatile organic compounds (VOCs) and particles, primarily in the ultrafine size range.
+These efforts have been presented in various publications and reports with related resources available on our website).
+In addition, a consensus standard, "Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers," has been developed from the research, establishing test protocols and acceptable emissions criteria for 3D printers.
+Primary research findings show that emissions released during fused filament fabrication (FFF) 3D printing process include large numbers of volatile organic compounds (VOCs) and particles, primarily in the ultrafine size range (less than 100 nm in size).
 Toxicity responses have also been obtained.
 Since these studies demonstrate the potential for adverse human health effects, research is continuing to further assess toxicity of emissions and to evaluate options for reducing emission exposures.